 Most UK varieties are low-level ferns that don’t grow very tall.
 If you’re looking for a taller fern type, then tree ferns have robust stems and can reach an impressive size for what they are.
 Here are our top three ferns for growing in the UK.

-This is most ideal as an indoor fern variety, because it requires a little attention when pruning it.
-But, if you wanted to, this fern variety would grow well outdoors in the UK as well.
+The ‘Boston Fern’ is ideal as an indoor fern variety because it requires a little attention when pruning.
+However, if you wanted to, this fern variety would grow well outdoors in the UK as well.
 Because of its diversity, it is definitely on our list and well worth a look.

 Another fern type that serves multiple purposes.
-It is also one of the most popular office plants in the UK and is known for being an air-purifier.
-Like most ferns, it dislikes sunlight, so if you’re tempted to plant it outdoors, find the most dark and miserable place in your garden and you’re guaranteed a happy plant.
+It is also one of the most popular office plants in the UK and is known for being an air purifier.
+Like most ferns, Adiantum Fragrans dislikes sunlight, so if you’re tempted to plant it outdoors, find the darkest and most miserable place in your garden and you’re guaranteed a happy plant.

-This is perhaps our favourite because ferns rarely have differential colouring – but this one does!
+This is perhaps our favourite because ferns rarely have differential colouring – but the Pteris Tricolor does!
 It grows fairly well indoors but needs plenty of light, making it a fussier fern type as well.
-Don’t be tempted to plant in direct sunlight either as this will damage your plant, instead opt for partially shaded areas that get lots of natural light without burning your delicate fern.
+Don’t be tempted to plant in direct sunlight either as this will damage your plant, instead, opt for partially shaded areas that get lots of natural light without burning your delicate fern.

 Tips for Growing Ferns